Wildlife SanctuaryWould you like to work in a wildlife Sanctuary? And do you have a passion for wild animals and exotic nature?

 The costs for this project are:

-FEES EXPLAINED: Our organizational fee of around $249 – $299 is included in the first week’s fee and covers the “behind the scenes costs”, such as staff salaries, office space rental, transaction and bank fees, and more.
+FEES EXPLAINED: Our organizational fee of around $299 is included in the first week’s fee and covers the “behind the scenes costs”, such as transaction bank fees, staff salaries, office space rental, and more.
 Our weekly fee for additional weeks covers the costs of your host family or project accommodation and food, the local staff on your project, and a donation to help with the daily running costs of the program you will help on.

 NOT INCLUDED IN THE FEE: First and last night in San Jose in a hostel, travel to and from the international airport (airport shuttles are around 30$ each way to San Jose – We can set this up for you, just ask us during sign-up), travel to the project site (usually by public buses, which are from around 10-16$ one way), national/ International flights, travel insurance, visa costs, Any additional food or snacks besides the host family meals, extra-curricular activities.